Pete Buttigieg press conference

 Did Pete Buttigieg win the 2020 Iowa caucus?

 Yes.
 Buttigieg won the Iowa Democratic caucus in February 2020, becoming the first openly gay candidate to win a presidential primary contest in American history.
-He dropped out before Super Tuesday after finishing poorly in South Carolina and endorsed Joe Biden.
+He dropped out the day before Super Tuesday after finishing poorly with Black voters in South Carolina, and immediately endorsed Joe Biden — a move credited with consolidating the moderate lane against Bernie Sanders.

 What did Buttigieg accomplish as Transportation Secretary?

-Buttigieg oversaw the $1.2 trillion Infrastructure Investment and Jobs Act, directing the largest federal infrastructure investment in decades to roads, bridges, rail, broadband and EV charging.
-He served from January 2021 to January 2025 and was the first Cabinet secretary to take public paternity leave.
+As Transportation Secretary from January 2021 to January 2025, Buttigieg oversaw implementation of the $1.2 trillion Infrastructure Investment and Jobs Act — directing the largest federal infrastructure investment in decades to roads, bridges, rail, broadband, and EV charging.
+He was also the first sitting Cabinet secretary to publicly take paternity leave, generating significant media attention.

 Is Pete Buttigieg running for president in 2028?

-No formal announcement has been made, but Buttigieg is widely viewed as a leading 2028 contender with strong name recognition, a national donor base, and appeal with suburban moderates.
-At 43 in 2028, his youth is a major asset for a party seeking generational change.
+No formal announcement has been made, but Buttigieg is widely viewed as a leading 2028 contender with strong name recognition, a national donor base, and demonstrated appeal with suburban moderate voters.
+At 43 in 2028, his youth is a significant asset for a party seeking generational change after Biden's age became a defining liability.